xlegendario/lojiq-client-portal/public/guide/README.txt

 NOTE

-shot-04 and shot-05 can only be taken while logged in as a store on 'api' or 'both'.
-A manual-only store has no Store Orders section and no Returns section in its portal - the guide shows both to everyone, but the screens themselves still have to come from a store that has them.
+shot-04 and shot-05 can only be taken while logged in as a store on 'api' or 'both', and shot-06 needs one too.
+A manual-only store has no Store Orders section and no Returns section in its portal - the guide shows them to everyone, but the screens still have to come from a store that has them.

+SCREENSHOT-SNIPPETS.txt in this folder has an inspect() line per shot, so you can grab the exact node instead of cropping by hand.